-Figure \ref{fig::twtr_returns} displays the norms of the curves over time, with the estimated change-points added as vertical lines and the means of the norms in each interval overlaid.
+Figure \ref{fig::twtr_returns} displays the norms of the curves over time, with the estimated changepoints added as vertical lines and the means of the norms in each interval overlaid.
 We can see clear changes in the mean of the norms during these periods.
-We may also notice that our procedure was unaffected by the outlier at the beginning of the series and the one just before the last estimated change-point.
+We may also notice that our procedure was unaffected by the outlier at the beginning of the series and the one just before the last estimated changepoint.
 Table \ref{table::cps_f} gives the magnitude and sign of the changes as well.
-We can see that the largest change-point is the last one; clearly attributed to the instability caused by the coronavirus pandemic.
-It is interesting to see whether or not the other change-points occurred due to market wide behaviour, or events specific to social media or even just Twitter itself.
-For example, running the same algorithm on \texttt{snap} stock over the same period of time reproduces the change-points on Nov 07 `19 and Feb 21 `20 but not the other two change-points.
-One possibility for the estimated change-point on July 2019 could be the Twitter earnings report released just prior, e.g., \citep{laurenfeiner_2019}.
+We can see that the largest changepoint is the last one; clearly attributed to the instability caused by the COVID-19 pandemic.
+It is interesting to see whether or not the other changepoints occurred due to market wide behaviour, or events specific to social media or even just Twitter itself.
+For example, running the same algorithm on \texttt{snap} stock over the same period of time reproduces the changepoints on Nov 07 `19 and Feb 21 `20 but not the other two changepoints.
+One possibility for the estimated changepoint on July 2019 could be the Twitter earnings report released just prior, e.g., \citep{laurenfeiner_2019}.

-Aside from determining possible causes for change-points, from a modelling perspective, one may wish to avoid using a functional GARCH model.
+Aside from determining possible causes for changepoints, from a modelling perspective, one may wish to avoid using a functional GARCH model.
 This could be due to the fact that in order to fit a functional GARCH model at the present time, one must choose to fit the functional data to a relatively small number of basis functions in order to keep to the number of parameters in the GARCH model small.
 If no clear basis exists, and the principle component analysis does not work well due to outliers, one may wish for an alternate approach.
 Instead one can remove the heteroskedasticity in the data by re-normalizing the curves in each interval, and then proceed with alternative time series modelling from there.
-Of course, this would not estimate future change-points; one could model the change-point process and the return curves separately.
+Of course, this would not estimate future changepoints; one could model the changepoint process and the return curves separately.